practicalvj/sadexercise/iHub.md

 ## 4. High-Level Solution Design

-The high level solution design for iHub is laid out below.
+iHub will be a stand-alone application consisting of a set of services that will satisfy the business/technical requirements laid out above.

+* It will have a browser based console exposed to the customer's administrators to help them setup integrations, deploy and monitor them.
+* From an inbound channel perspective, iHub will expose canonical APIs

 ![Vijay Nair's landscape - Context Diagram (Latest) (1)](https://github.com/practicalvj/sadexercise/assets/122186968/b14849f4-f783-4dfe-a5c4-cbd62fbd9b12)

-## 5. Detailed Component Architecture
+## 5. Component Architecture

 ## 6. Security Architecture